benjamin-shapiro/benjamin-shapiro.github.io/_pages/geo.md

   <p>
-    Simply select a location and historical timeframe of interest and receive instant results for predicted visual footprints of a virtual constellation of more than 350 spacecraft, ranked by cloud coverage.
+    Simply select a location and historical timeframe of interest and receive instant results for predicted visual footprints (at nadir) of a virtual constellation of more than 350 spacecraft, ranked by cloud coverage.
   </p>

   <img src="/Images/EOUnlocked2.png" alt="Search result from EO Unlocked given a latitude, longitude, and timeframe of interest" loading="lazy" />